 Deadlines: For deadlines, see the Program Announcement web page.

-Stewardship: Annual monitoring required.
+Stewardship: Annual monitoring and reporting required.

 Maps & Technical Assistance: DES staff are available to provide technical assistance, drinking water resource maps, and assistance with landowner contacts.